 These remarkably intense photographs and film allow us to better grasp the physical implications of this work, and also to better understand the atmosphere of creation in which the sculptor lives and works.
 As the chosen witness of Thomas Houseago’s work, El Fituri shows us its performative aspect: we see the artist in his studio, physically immersed in his labour, in his art, and everything is vitality, strength and childlike glee at the physical contact with the material being discovered.…

-What El Fituri photographs and films is her own view of the artist, who becomes a metaphor for his studio, the centre-point of his “existence,” “where everything happens,” but she also captures the
+What El Fituri photographs and films is her own view of the artist, who becomes a metaphor for his studio, the centre-point of his “existence,” “where everything happens,” but she also captures the outcome of their countless conversations over the years.
+Cast Studio embodies the artist’s ideas on sculpture and on his fundamental interaction with the public.

-Works by a international slate of inter-generational artists, including many women and African American artists were also displayed across 18 rooms.
+Works by an international slate of inter-generational artists, including many women and African American artists were also displayed across 18 rooms.
 The participating artists included Robert Colescott (1925-2009), Karon Davis, Abigail DeVille, Marlene Dumas, Ellen Gallagher, Nancy Grossman, Philip Guston (1913-1980), Lauren Halsey, David Hammons, David Hockney, Arthur Jafa, Joan Jonas, Edward Kienholz (1927-1994), Deana Lawson, Senga Nengudi, Cameron Rowland, Betye Saar, Lorna Simpson, Henry Taylor, and James “Son Ford” Thomas (1926-1993), among others.
 CT

 The exhibition “Untitled, 2020.
 Three perspectives on the art of the present,” was on view the Pinault Collection – Punta della Dogana in Venice, Italy, from July 7-Nov.
 4, 2020